 What makes a business function?
 Research, academic staff profile, calibre of students attracted, selection criteria, curriculum development, executions, collaboration with industry such as Silicon Valley, funding attracted, sponsors.

 2.4.
-International accreditation
+International Accreditation

 Accreditation has a rich history entrenched in the pursuit of legitimization.
 Education is a business, and with all businesses competition is rife, and with the prevalence of greed and opportunism, which can plague the market with poor standards.
 This warrants a regulatory authority that both standardises and accredits these institutions to ensure that the knowledge taught in these institutions is of a suitable standard.
 The approach to standardize and accredit their institutions allowed for the institutions of higher learning to achieve standardisation, however, this standardisation was perceived through a western lens and as such was highly problematized.
-In the scholarly debates when it comes to the negation of alternative ways of knowing, in the standardisation criterion, the diverse alternative metrics could be negated in analysis, and rank institutions that are western.
-Pfeffer and Fong (2002) argue that the accreditation policies emphasise scholarly publications, and research output instead of pedagogical excellence.
-This is argued to lead to graduates who are strong analytically, but lack in social, ethical, leadership and managerial competence.
-In addition, Western epistemologies emphasised by these institutions negates the diverse knowledge systems, through its promotion of intellectual conformity
+In the scholarly debates when it comes to the negation of alternative ways of knowing, in the standardisation criterion, the diverse alternative metrics could be negated in the analysis and rank institutions that are western.
+Pfeffer and Fong (2002) argue that the accreditation policies emphasize scholarly publications and research output instead of pedagogical excellence.
+This is argued to lead to graduates who are strong analytically but lack in social, ethical, leadership, and managerial competence.
+In addition, Western epistemologies emphasised by these institutions negates the diverse knowledge systems, through its promotion of intellectual conformity.Bonavantura Dos Santos (2016), and his conjecture of epistemic violence argued that hegemonic power contributed to knowledge monopoly and the deligitimisation of knowledge of the subjugated.
+When we apply such logic to the metrics of international accreditation, it is important to incorporate a lens of cultural relativism.
+This is something discussed above as a key metric

-This apparent negation

 Systems thinking